theobald-software/kb.theobald-software.github.io/content/_yunio/integrating-a-yunio-service-with-power-automate.md

 For more Information on Power Automate see [Microsoft Power Automate Documentation](https://docs.microsoft.com/en-us/power-automate/).

-### Prerequisites
-- When integrating services from a local yunIO installation with a cloud hosted platform like Power Automate, a gateway is to tunnel the connection is recommended, e.g., the [**Microsoft On-premises data gateway**](https://docs.microsoft.com/en-us/data-integration/gateway/).
-For more information about yunIO networking settings, see [yunIO Networking Scenarios](https://kb.theobald-software.com/yunio/networking).

 ### Creating a Service in yunIO

 1. Create a service in yunIO.
 For this example we use the BAPI SD_RFC_CUSTOMER_GET to search and extract customer data from SAP.